soundwalk/Bee-Life/README.md

   2. Scale values chart as a .png picture

 # Building the Application
-+ download the App `git clone https://github.com/soundwalk/Bee-Life.git`
++ download the soruce code `git clone https://github.com/soundwalk/Bee-Life.git`
 + go to the main folder `cd ./Bee-Life/`
 + build the App `./gradlew installDist`
 + run the App via `java -jar ./build/libs/Bee-Life-1.0-all.jar`

 # Running the Application directly from the build
-+ download the App `git clone https://github.com/soundwalk/Bee-Life.git`
++ download the soruce code `git clone https://github.com/soundwalk/Bee-Life.git`
 + go to the main folder `cd ./Bee-Life/`
 + run the App via `./gradlew run`